-If you or a loved one has recently been injured in a car accident, you may have the right to recover your damages by filing a personal injury claim.
+If you or a loved one has recently been injured in a car crash, you may have the right to recover your damages by filing a personal injury claim.
 At Cannon & Dunphy S.C., our Milwaukee car accident lawyers have helped numerous victims and families through the personal injury claim process, and we’ve recovered millions of dollars in compensation on their behalf.
 If you’ve been hurt as the result of another’s negligence or wrongful act, contact our Wisconsin car accident attorneys today.

-There are many factors to be examined after a car accident, and when you work with our team of Wisconsin car accident attorneys, we can help determine who is at fault for causing your injuries.
+There are many factors to be examined after an auto accident, and when you work with our team of Wisconsin car accident attorneys, we can help determine who is at fault for causing your injuries.
 Because we understand that no two cases are ever the same, we always work personally with our clients.
 We are not afraid to challenge insurance companies and present witness statements, police records, and medical evidence to help support your case.

 According to the Wisconsin Department of Transportation, in 2016, the most recent year for compiled car accident statistics, there were over 129,000 motor vehicle crashes.
 Over 31,000 of these caused injuries, while 524 were fatal.
-These totals were an increase from 2015 as well as an increase from an average of the previous five years, meaning your potential involvement in a Milwaukee-area car accident could be increasing as well.
+These totals were an increase from 2015 as well as an increase from an average of the previous five years, meaning your potential involvement in a Milwaukee-area car collision could be increased as well.

-The Journal Sentinel publishes a report on the most dangerous intersections in Milwaukee every year.
+The Journal Sentinel publishes a report on the most dangerous intersections in Milwaukee county every year.
 You can read the 2018 article here.

 Wisconsin Car Accident Resources:

 The most important thing to remember after you are involved in a car accident is to remove yourself from danger.
 Move to the side of the road where you and the other driver are not in the flow of traffic or obstructing other drivers.
-Then, contact police immediately if your accident results in any of the following situations.
+Then, contact the police immediately if your accident results in any of the following situations.

 In these situations, police will arrive at the scene and file an accident report.
-However, if you do not notify police or the police fail to file an accident report, you must file an accident report with the Wisconsin Department of Transportation within ten days.
+However, if you do not notify the police or the police fail to file an accident report, you must file an accident report with the Wisconsin Department of Transportation within ten days.
 The same circumstances apply.

 Even if the other driver offers to pay for the accident outside the bounds of an insurance settlement, you must still report the accident to the police or Department of Transportation.
 Keep in mind, you will also need to provide your insurance information, particularly if you were at fault.
 If you did not have liability insurance at the time of the accident and could not pay damages to the other parties, the state will suspend your driving privileges and you will need to file SR-22.